oroinc/documentation/user/back-office/system/integrations/embedded-forms/index.rst

       :width: 50%
       :alt: The contact request form

 .. hint:: The Magento Contact Us Request feature is deprecated since OroCommerce v4.1.6.
-To check which application version you are running, see the :ref:`system Information <system-information>`.
+To check which application version you are running, see the :ref:`system information <system-information>`.

 * Magento Contact Us Request